 There’s nothing like the flavor of an onion fresh from the garden.
 Whether it’s the narrow green ones in your salad or the fat juicy slice on your burger, onions straight from the garden are something to behold.
 When they find that special variety that is particularly appealing, many gardeners want to know how to collect onion seeds for future sowing.
 Harvesting onion seeds is a fairly simple process, but here are a few things you need to know.

-Collecting Onion Seeds From The Right Plants
+Collecting Onion Seeds from the Right Plants

 The next thing you need to know about collecting onion seed is that onions are biennial.
 Biennials only bloom and produce seed during their second year.
 Depending on where you live, this may add a few steps to your list of steps.

-If your ground freezes during the winter, your how to collect onion seeds list will include pulling the bulbs you have chosen for seed from the ground and storing them over the winter to be replanted again in the spring.
-They’ll need to be kept cool at 45o – 55oF.
-This isn’t just for storage purposes.
-It’s a process called vernalization.
+If your ground freezes during the winter, a how to collect onion seeds list will include pulling the bulbs you have chosen for seed from the ground and storing them over the winter to be replanted again in the spring.
+They’ll need to be kept cool at 45 to 55 degrees F. (7-13 C.).
+This isn’t just for storage purposes; it’s a process called vernalization.
 The bulb needs cold storage for at least four weeks to trigger the growth of scapes or stalks.

-Replant your bulbs in early spring when the ground has warmed to 55oF.
-After the leaf growth is complete, each plant will send up one or more stalks for flowering.
-Like all alium species, onions produce balls covered with tiny flowers ready for pollination.
+Replant your bulbs in early spring when the ground has warmed to 55 degrees F. (13 C.).
+After leaf growth is complete, each plant will send up one or more stalks for flowering.
+Like all allium species, onions produce balls covered with tiny flowers ready for pollination.
 Self-pollination is usual, but cross pollination can occur and in some cases should be encouraged.

-How To Harvest Onion Seeds
+How to Harvest Onion Seeds

 You’ll know it’s time for harvesting onion seeds when the umbrels or flowering heads begin turning brown.
-Carefully clip the stalks a few inches below the head and place them in a paper bag.
+Carefully clip the stalks a few inches (8 cm.) below the head and place them in a paper bag.
 Set the bag in a cool, dry place for several weeks.
 When the heads are completely dry, shake them vigorously within the bag to release the seeds.